Patterns formation in axially symmetric Landau-Lifshitz-Gilbert-Slonczewski equations: Introduction

+The overall picture for wavetrains of \eqref{e:llg} with $\cc=0$ can be viewed as a combination of those in a supercritical and a subcritical real Ginzburg-Landau equation; see Figure~\ref{f:wavetrainstab}.

+For general $\cc\in(-1,1)$ additional effects are (1) a nontrivial nonlinear dispersion relation $\omega(k)$ with nonzero group velocities $\frac{\rmd}{\rmd k}\omega(k)$, (2) the occurrence of `hyperbolic' and `elliptic' bifurcation points of wavetrains and (3) coexistence of stable wavetrains and stable $\pm\3$.
+Wavetrains for $k^2>\mu$ are always unstable (Theorems~\ref{t:wt-ex}, \ref{t:wt-stab}), but for $\cc\neq 0$ wavetrains are potentially convectively but not absolutely unstable, though we do not investigate this here.

+\textbf{Domain walls for $\cc=0$.} (Theorem~\ref{t:domwall}) For any $\mu<0$ there exists a family of fronts whose spatial profiles connect $\pm\3$ with $\theta'=\sqrt{-\mu}\sin(\theta)$, and that are `homogeneous' in the sense that $q\equiv 0$ so there is no azimuthal profile.
+They corresponds to well known domains walls of the LLG-equation\footnote{After acceptance of the present manuscript for publication, we found these were also obtained in \cite{GRS:10}.} .
+Here we readily locate these within the coherent structure framework.

-\begin{enumerate} \item \emph{Supercritical anisotropy:} For fixed parameters there exist various stationary coherent structures ($s=0$) including a class of `homogeneous' ones, whose range lies within a meridian on the sphere that rotates in time azimuthally with constant frequency $\beta/\alpha$.
+\textbf{Stationary coherent structures for $\cc=0$.} (Theorems~\ref{t:coh-c0-q0}, \ref{t:coh-c0}) \begin{enumerate} \item \emph{Supercritical anisotropy:} For fixed parameters there exist various stationary coherent structures ($s=0$) including `homogeneous' ones (cf.\ Figure~\ref{f:profiles-c0-q0}).
 An interesting case of the latter is a symmetric pair of `phase slip' soliton-type coherent structures, whose spatially asymptotic states are the same spatially homogeneous oscillation ($k=0$), but the intermediate profile crosses either $\3$ or $-\3$, so that the asymptotic states differ azimuthally by $180^\circ$.
-There also exists a non-homogeneous soliton-type solution with asymptotic state being a wavetrain. \item \emph{Sub- and subsubcritical anisotropy:} All stationary coherent structures have periodic profiles except a homogeneous phase slip soliton to $\pm\3$ for $\sgn(h-\beta/\alpha)=\pm1$. \end{enumerate} (Theorems~\ref{t:coh-c0-q0}, \ref{t:coh-c0})
+There also exists a non-homogeneous soliton-type solution with asymptotic state being a wavetrain (cf.\ Figure~\ref{f:cohex}). \item \emph{Sub- and subsubcritical anisotropy:} All stationary coherent structures have periodic profiles except a homogeneous phase slip soliton with spatially asymptotic state $\pm\3$ for $\sgn(h-\beta/\alpha)=\pm1$. \end{enumerate}

-\paragraph{Fast and small amplitude coherent structure.} For each sufficiently large speed there exist a family of front-type coherent structures parametrized by the azimuthal frequency.
-Their profiles connect $\pm\3$ with each other or, if it exists, the unique wavetrain.
-Small amplitude coherent structure above an explicit lower speed bound are of front type and exist only for super- and subcritical anistropy.
-(Theorems~\ref{t:coh-fast}, \ref{t:coh-small}.)

-While the stability analysis of wavetrains shows that the fast and small coherent structures are unstable in an $L^2$-sense, they could be stable in weighted spaces, and knowing unstable solutions may also be useful for stabilizing control schemes.
-However, we do not investigate this further here.

 \paragraph{Higher space dimensions.}